If you’re looking for information about nursing trends in 2020, you’ve come to the right place.

 The enhanced Nurse Licensure Compact (eNLC) was officially implemented on January 19, 2018.
 The compact, coordinated by the National Council of State Boards of Nursing (NCSBN), makes it substantially easier for travel nurses to work across state lines.

-Kansas became the latest state to sign the compact’s provisions into law, bringing the total number of states that have enacted the eNLC to 30.
-Massachusetts, Michigan, Vermont, Minnesota, Illinois, Louisiana, New York, New Jersey and Rhode Island all have legislation pending, so we expect at least a couple of these states to join the list of eNLC states in 2019.
+Indiana became the latest state to sign the compact’s provisions into law, bringing the total number of states that have enacted the eNLC to 32.
+Alabama will be joining the list soon, and Massachusetts, Michigan, Vermont, Minnesota, Illinois, Louisiana, New York, New Jersey and Rhode Island all have legislation pending, so we expect at least a couple more states to join the list of eNLC states in 2020.

 8. Telehealth and chatbot services are making it easier for patients to access care.